camfitz/facebook-php-sdk/readme.md

 -----
 This fork modifies the Facebook PHP SDK to run with HTTP Streams rather than Curl, allowing it to operate on systems without the Curl extension installed.
+[For example, on Google App Engine PHP, where HTTP Streams are supported, but not Curl]

 Facebook PHP SDK (v.3.2.2)